How to Adopt a Baby in Arizona

 Once your Arizona child adoption is finalized, the lifelong journey for your family and the birth family is just beginning.
 Whenever possible, open adoptions are always encouraged, as studies show there are many benefits to be gained by everyone involved, especially the adopted child.

 The amount of communication between birth and adoptive families varies depending on what was established in the adoption plan.
 This can be in the form of letters, emails, calls or visits.
 The frequency may be often or occasional.
 It is up to the parties involved.
 If needed, American Adoptions will continue to facilitate post-placement contact for 18 years following your adoption.

 For adoptive families, this is the time to help your child understand that their adoption is a wonderful part of their history, and they should feel free to ask any questions they may have.
 Adoptive families can also find ways to incorporate their child’s heritage into their lives and celebrate their identity.

 Are you ready to begin the process to adopt Arizona kids with our agency?
-Call 1-800-ADOPTION now to speak with an adoption specialist, or request more free information online.
+Call 1-800-ADOPTION now to speak with an adoption specialist, or get more free information online.